preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 A Marketplace MUST use OpenID Connect – part of the OAuth 2 family – for Marketplace user authentication using an external single sign-on (SSO) system.
 Implementations MAY provide support for other SSO protocols/systems including SAML 2.0 and CAS, but OpenID Connect is the required minimum.
 OAuth 2 enjoys broad mainstream support outside of healthcare, is familiar to enterprise architects, and works well for both mobile and headless clients.

 In addition to being a relatively simple specification to implement in most cases, OpenID Connect and OAuth 2 are the basis of SMART-on-FHIR (SoF) authentication and authorization.
 Marketplace use of OpenID Connect for authentication is not otherwise related to or dependent upon SoF nor FHIR.
 Likewise, the Marketplace is not a FHIR specification and does not provide APIs as FHIR resources.
 The specific selection of OpenID Connect is intended to enable new and creative means of supporting FHIR-focused Marketplace implementations, when applicable, by providing out-of-the-box compatible authentication against the same external identity provider(s) used for SoF authorization.
-To reiterate, however, FHIR-based Services or Builds are not required.
+To reiterate, however, FHIR-based Products or Builds are not required.
 It is no less valid to operate a Marketplace implementation supporting alternative or unrelated standards.
-The authentication and authorization objects discussed in subsequent sections are completely unrelated to any similar records that may be present in specific FHIR Services that happen to be published in a Marketplace.
+The authentication and authorization objects discussed in subsequent sections are completely unrelated to any similar records that may be present in specific FHIR Products that happen to be published in a Marketplace.
 For web-based clients, this implies the use of RFC 7519 JSON Web Tokens (JWTs) within HTTP header bodies to establish the session upon each call.
 See the JTW/RFC 7519 specification3 for implementation and usage information.

 ##Role-Based Access Control